orblivion/offline-cryptoparty/crypto_before.md

 ## Instructions

-You will gather 6 pieces of information, each of which is 40 alphanumeric characters.
+You will gather 6 pieces of information, each of which is 40 alphanumeric characters, and just save them, labeled, in a text file that you will bring to the party.
 Some are known as SHA-1 sums, and the others are known as PGP fingerprints.
 You need not know what these means now.
 Your host, and any other crypto-aware guests, will explain it to you at the party, and what they can do to confirm the software.

 Obviously it would make no sense as far a trust goes to give you the data myself, so I will guide you to how to find it from official pages.